MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **appTaskSize** - depicts the number of tasks currently on stack for OM app.

-- **exceptionReceived** - populated if there was an exception in determining kind of file activation
+- **exceptionReceived** - populated if there was an exception in determining the type of file activation

 - **isPdfActivation** - true if its detected as a pdf activation and false if any other launch type